Tag Archives: Travel

 Reaching Greater Heights: Mt.
 Pulag – The Third Highest Peak in the Philippines!

 I’m an amateur mountain climber.
-I’ve climbed a few in the past, yes, but my health and time didn’t allow me to really get into it.
-This year, as part of my new year’s resolution, I promised to climb more mountains.
+While I’ve tackled a few peaks in the past, my health and time constraints prevented me from fully diving into the hobby.
+This year, as part of my New Year’s resolution, I promised to climb more mountains.

-I found myself already on my second climb this year at the highest peak in Luzon, the Mount Pulag which also happened to be the third highest peak in the whole archipelago of the Philippines (next to Mt.
+Already, I found myself on my second climb of the year, tackling the highest peak in Luzon: Mount Pulag.
+This mountain is also the third highest peak in the entire archipelago of the Philippines, following Mt.
 Apo and Mt.
-Dulang-Dulang – both situated in Mindanao).
+Dulang-Dulang, both located in Mindanao.

-I joined the Bokal Extreme event along with with my officemates – the Kaladkarins – for this little “expedition” lol.
+I joined the Bokal Extreme event along with my officemates – the Kaladkarins – for this little ‘expedition,’ lol.

-Travel time from Manila to Baguio was very smooth and fast – thank you SCTEX!
-At least around 5 hours inclusive of a couple of stopovers.
+Travel time from Manila to Baguio was very smooth and fast – thank you, SCTEX!
+It took around 5 hours, inclusive of a couple of stopovers.

-We got picked up at the Baguio Victory Liner terminal by what they call the “Monster Jeep,” I don’t have the foggiest idea why they call it like that since it looks like a regular passenger jeepney to me, though a bit bigger (ding!) .
-From there, we went to the DENR office for the registration and orientation.
-The travel time here is about 3 hours.
-We had a 30-minutes stopover for breakfast and a little photo-ops.
+We were picked up at the Baguio Victory Liner terminal by what they call the ‘Monster Jeep.’
+I don’t have the foggiest idea why they call it that, since it looks like a regular passenger jeepney to me, albeit a bit bigger (ding!).
+From there, we went to the DENR office for registration and orientation.
+The travel time there is about 3 hours.
+We had a 30-minute stopover for breakfast and a little photo op.

 Before you’re allowed to climb Mt.
-Pulag, you have got to present a “Fit to Climb ” medical certificate and attend the 30-40 minutes orientation regarding Mt.
-Pulag, a bit of its history and the know-how of climbing it.
+Pulag, you have to present a ‘Fit to Climb’ medical certificate and attend a 30-40 minute orientation regarding Mt.
+Pulag, its history, and the know-how of climbing it.

-My number one advise for newbie climbers of this great mountain is to wear appropriate clothing.
-I was stupid enough to think that I could endure the cold by wearing my favorite football jersey so I was freezing by the time we arrived at the “first summit.”
-It was such a foolish move on my part so please, just please, wear something warm during your climb here.
+My number one advice for newbie climbers of this great mountain is to wear appropriate clothing.
+I was stupid enough to think that I could endure the cold by wearing my favorite football jersey, so I was freezing by the time we arrived at the ‘first summit.’
+It was such a foolish move on my part, so please, just please, wear something warm during your climb here.

 For amateurs like myself, Ambangeg is the preferred trail.
-The hike wasn’t that hard even if it’s all muddy so I think if the weather was real good at the time, I thought it’d be a way easier trekking for us.
-It’s a good thing we waited for the weather to clear up and saw the beautiful mossy plains at the summit and the sea of clouds which is the summit’s main attraction.
+The hike wasn’t that hard even though it was all muddy, so I thought if the weather had been really good at the time, it would have been an easier trek for us.
+It’s a good thing we waited for the weather to clear up and saw the beautiful mossy plains at the summit and the sea of clouds, which are the summit’s main attractions.
 Watching it is like being one with nature – just beautiful!
-I think the whole hike ascending and descending took us close to 12 hours.
-Yes, it was that long but it was all worth it.
+I think the whole hike, ascending and descending, took us close to 12 hours.
+Yes, it was that long, but it was all worth it.

 I cannot wait to revisit this majestic mountain in the future!